top of page

-Lynnae Lehfeldt is the associate professor of voice and movement for the School of Music, Theatre and Dance at Oakland University in Rochester, Michigan.
+Lynnae Lehfeldt is the Doris and Paul Travis Professor of Theatre at Oakland University where she serves as a professor of voice and movement in the School of Music, Theatre and Dance.
 She received her BA in Theatre and Film from the University of Kansas and her MFA from Wayne State University's Hilberry program.
-She is a Designated Linklater Voice teacher.
-Additionally, she has trained with the SITI Company (Saratoga International Theatre Institute), LIMS (Laban/Bartenieff Institute of Movement Studies, and GLMCC (Great Lakes Michael Chekhov Consortium).
+She has the distinction of being the only Designated Linklater Voice teacher in the state of Michigan.
+Additionally, she has trained with the SITI Company (Saratoga International Theatre Institute), LIMS (Laban/Bartenieff Institute of Movement Studies), and GLMCC (Great Lakes Michael Chekhov Consortium).
 She studied Iyengar Yoga at CYS (Center for Yoga Seattle) where she completed her 200 hr yoga teacher-training course.

-She has taught as an English Language Specialist for the US State Department at Moscow State Linguistic University, Bauman Moscow State Technical University, Moscow State Institute of International Relations, and the American Center Moscow.
-She regularly teaches Physical and Vocal Presence for the William Beaumont School of Medicine, the Silver School of Social Welfare at New York University, and the Business School at Oakland University.
+She has taught as an English Language Specialist for the U.S. State Department at Moscow State Linguistic University, Bauman Moscow State Technical University, Moscow State Institute of International Relations, and the American Center Moscow.
+She was honored at Spaso House by the American Ambassador, Jon Huntsman Jr., for her work with teachers in the Access Program.
 She serves as an Associate Editor for IDEA (International Dialects of English Archive.)
-She is a member of the Voice and Speech Trainers Association, the Association of Theatre Movement Educators, the Association for Theatre in Higher Education, the Screen Actors' Guild, the Theatre Communications Group, Drama League, and Who's Who in Fine Arts Higher Education.
+She is a member of the Voice and Speech Trainers Association, the Association of Theatre Movement Educators, the Association for Theatre in Higher Education, Actors' Equity Association, the Michael Chekhov Association, Theatre Communications Group, Drama League, and Who's Who in Fine Arts Higher Education.

-She has vocal/dialect coached for Meadow Brook Theatre (LORT), the Jewish Ensemble Theatre, Michigan Shakespeare Festival, Performance Network, Water Works Shakespeare Festival, Williamston Theatre, Matrix Theatre, the Purple Rose Theatre, Kickshaw Theatre and Theatre Nova.
+She has vocal/dialect coached for Meadow Brook Theatre, the Jewish Ensemble Theatre, Michigan Shakespeare Festival, Performance Network, Water Works Shakespeare Festival, Williamston Theatre, Matrix Theatre, the Purple Rose Theatre, Tipping Point Theatre, Kickshaw Theatre and Theatre Nova.
 She has choreographed and/or movement coached productions for Meadow Brook Theatre, Theatreworks, the Jewish Ensemble Theatre, Michigan Shakespeare Festival, and Water Works Shakespeare Festival.

 Her professional work as a director includes productions for the Jewish Ensemble Theatre, Water Works Shakespeare Festival and the Wild Swan Theatre.
 Lynnae joined Actors' Equity Association in 1992 and has performed with Paul Rudd and Keagan-Michael Key.
 She has been directed by Neil LaBute and, Tony Award winner, Martin Platt.
 She has been awarded a Theatre Excellence Award from the Detroit Free Press, numerous Best Dramatic Performance awards from the Oakland Press, and won the Wilde Award for best comic performance as Lee in The Tale of the Allergist's Wife.